 In the beginning, you will pass by the beautiful paddy fields of the village.
-Drive slowly and keep a wary eye on the roaming dogs, buffaloes and kids along the road.
-Very often you will find village dogs sleep in the mid of the road and don’t even bother about approaching cars.
+Drive slowly and keep an eye on the roaming dogs, buffaloes and kids along the road.
+You would find village dogs sleep on the road and don’t even bother about approaching cars.

 Then you will enter a hilly road with forest view of Crocker Mountain Range.
-I saw many Yellow Wagtail birds, the common winter visitors called “Beras Beras” (rice) in local Malay language.
-I spotted some Ashy Drongo and Pacific Swallow birds perched on power lines too.
+I saw many Yellow Wagtail birds, the common winter visitors called “Beras Beras” (rice) in local Malay language, and some Ashy Drongo and Pacific Swallow birds perched on power lines too.

-At the end of the road is the Mahua substation (of Crocker Mountain Range National Park) managed by Sabah Parks, where you buy entrance ticket (RM3 for Malaysian adult, RM10 (USD3) for international tourists).
+At the end of the road is the Mahua substation (of Crocker Mountain Range National Park) managed by Sabah Parks, where you buy entrance ticket.
 The opening hour is 8am-5pm daily.
-You also can pay a small fee to camp here.
-Though basic, the toilet there is quite clean.
-The construction of accommodation units and a canteen nearby are almost completed.
+The following are the ticket rates for visitors to Mahua:

-The start of 500-Meter trail to Mahua Waterfall is just behind this building.
-You already can hear the sound of thundering waterfall at this point.
+The start of 500-Meter walkway to Mahua Waterfall is just behind this building.
+You already can hear the sound of thundering waterfall at this spot.
 Mahua Waterfall receives about 1,600 visitors a month, making it the most popular attraction in Tambunan.
 Besides locals, it also attracts foreign tourists from Canada, USA, United Kingdom, France, Germany, Norway, Australia, Japan and Brunei.

 Only a few Meters inside I found big mushroom to photograph.
 Mahua Park is more than just waterfall.
 I am so glad that I discover a natural eco-garden.

-The trail is under a mossy, shady and moist secondary forest, so the dim and wet environment promotes the growth of mushroom and fungus.
+The walkway is under a mossy, shady and moist secondary forest, and such dim and damp environment promotes the growth of mushroom and fungus.
 The fungus above look like the skin of Chinese Bun (Bao) and Dim Sum.
 Edible?

 Despite the hot day outside, the shady forest and running stream make the surrounding very cooling and refreshing.
 The temperature hovers around 23 degrees Celsius, as if I am in an air-conditioning room.

-Not only human likes waterfall, you also can spot many insects and bugs wandering above and under the undergrowth, ferns and shrubs along the trail.
+Not only human likes waterfall, you also can spot many insects and bugs wandering among the undergrowth, ferns and shrubs along the trail.